arupdas0825/studytra/README.md

 ### PDF Generation (optional)

-The country roadmap PDFs are pre-generated and committed to `public/pdfs/`.
+PDFs are pre-built and committed to `public/pdfs/`.
 To regenerate:

 ```bash
 pip install reportlab